roman-milk/roman-milk.github.io/making-mother-my-slut.md

+===

- ****** Making Mother My slut ****** bydickpounder73© It didn't take her long..."In mothers cunt...please put this beautiful cock in my pussy Dicky... please fuck your mother baby...
+It didn't take her long..."In mothers cunt...please put this beautiful cock in my pussy Dicky... please fuck your mother baby...
 I want it so baddddddd".

  I lifted her like a little girl in my arms...kissing her like a lover would, our tongues dancing over each other, both of us moaning in each others mouth, and I lay her down on my bed (the bed mom tucked me in all my life.)